- Oops!Something went wrong.Please try again later.

-USA TODAY NETWORK, part of Gannett Co., Inc. (GCI), and the Gannett Foundation today announced 16 non-profit organizations that will receive 2019 national grants from the company’s A Community Thrives program.
+MCLEAN, Va., October 05, 2021--(BUSINESS WIRE)--The USA TODAY NETWORK, part of Gannett Co., Inc. (NYSE: GCI), and the Gannett Foundation today announced the 16 non-profit organizations awarded national grants from the company’s A Community Thrives program.

-Now in its third year, A Community Thrives awards grants to worthy causes in communities across the U.S. to help drive positive change.
-The program also enables non-profits to promote their ideas and efforts on our national platform to drive further support through donations.
+Now in its fifth year, A Community Thrives awards grants to worthy causes and organizations across the United States aiming to improve their communities.
+Supported by the Gannett Foundation, the program encourages non-profits to promote their ideas and efforts on a national platform leveraging the USA TODAY NETWORK, including USA TODAY and Gannett’s 250 local media brands, to drive further awareness and support through donations.

 The recipients chosen for the 16 grants are as follows:

 Coastal Georgia Area Community Action Authority Inc., Brunswick, GA -- $100,000

 Coastal Georgia Area Community Action Authority is focused on helping historically underserved or marginalized persons or groups of Coastal Georgia – a nine-county region of southeast Georgia.
 The grant will help support the restoration of the First Freedmen’s School.